Chart Color Schemes

 Educational attainment in Chinderah aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 9.3%, significantly lower than NSW's average of 32.2%.
+The area's university qualification rate is 9.3%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.3%, followed by postgraduate qualifications (1.5%) and graduate diplomas (0.5%).
-Vocational credentials are prominent, with 41.6% of residents aged 15+ holding such qualifications - advanced diplomas at 8.1% and certificates at 33.5%.
+Bachelor degrees are most common at 7.3%, followed by postgraduate qualifications (1.5%) and graduate diplomas (0.5%).
+Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 8.1%, while certificates make up 33.5%.

-School and university attendance accounts for 19.8% of the community, including 8.1% in primary education, 4.7% in secondary education, and 2.5% pursuing tertiary education.
-Educational facilities seem to lie outside the immediate catchment boundaries, necessitating families to access schools in neighboring areas.
+School and university attendance encompasses 19.8% of the community, including 8.1% in primary education, 4.7% in secondary education, and 2.5% pursuing tertiary education.

 Frequently Asked Questions - Education